Restrictions for $n$-Point Vertices in Higher-Spin Theories: Preliminaries

 \section{Preliminaries}

 We want to constrain the $n$-point independent vertices $\mathcal{L}_n$ that may constitute the lowest order deformations of the free Lagrangian for massless HS fields.
-For this purpose, it is sufficient to restrict ourselves to the traceless and transverse (TT) sector of the Lagrangian as in \cite{Fredenhagen:2019hvb}.
-Hence, we can assume that the tensors $\phi_{\mu_1\dots\mu_s}$ that describe the gauge fields, are traceless, divergence-free and the corresponding free equation of motion is given by the (massless) Klein-Gordon equation, hence
+For this purpose, we restrict ourselves to the traceless and transverse (TT) sector of the Lagrangian as in \cite{Fredenhagen:2019hvb}.
+We refer the reader to a more detailed discussion\footnote{For massive fields, the restriction to TT is a choice of field redefinition freedom and therefore completely legitimate (as discussed in Appendix B.1 of \cite{Joung:2019wwf}), while for massless fields it can introduce subtleties in some formulations, as discussed in Section 4.5 of \cite{Francia:2016weg}.} on the TT vs off-shell vertices in \cite{Francia:2016weg}.
+In the following, we therefore assume that the tensors $\phi_{\mu_1\dots\mu_s}$ that describe the gauge fields, are traceless, divergence-free and the corresponding free equation of motion is given by the (massless) Klein-Gordon equation, hence

 The relaxation of these conditions will allow to reconstruct the full off-shell counterpart of the TT vertices as in \cite{Manvelyan:2010jr,Francia:2016weg}.